fishstiz/minecraft-cursor-wiki/java-api/directly-controlling-the-cursor.md

 ---
 # Directly Controlling the Cursor

-The <code>CursorController</code> instance allows you to bypass the element-based system and the `{{ ParentElement }}` hierarchy by allowing direct control the cursor.
+The <code>CursorController</code> instance allows you to bypass the element-based system and the `{{ ParentElement }}` hierarchy by allowing direct control of the cursor.

 > [!WARNING]
 > **If Minecraft Cursor is an optional dependency**, make sure that the mod is loaded before using `CursorController` in your main code.